orgrinrt/include_proc_macro/README.md

 The main parameter of the macro is:

-- `$file_name`: a string literal representing the name of the procedural macro source file (.rs) to be included in the source tree during development time (this helps to enable certain advanced IDE features).
+- `$file_name`: a string literal representing the name of the procedural macro source file (.rs) to be included in the module tree during development time (this situationally helps enabling certain advanced IDE features).

 ### In practice

-You'll want to call the macro wherever your environment finds it for the module tree.

-Normally this could be, for example, the lib.rs file of the proc-macro crate.
+You'll want to use the macro in a location that your development tools recognize as part of the module tree.
+In many cases, this means using it in the `lib.rs` file of the procedural macro crate.

+> Note:
+> Please remember that you should *not* use or depend on the procedural macro code being exposed beyond the confines
+> of its crate.
+This configuration is designed to function in the reverse direction: it introduces features like
+> auto-completion into the procedural macro crate during development. *That's the reason why we only include them during debug assertions.*

 ---

 ## The problem

-For some IDEs or other kinds of programming environments, the module tree is what brings auto-completion and other kinds of helpful bits of sugar to the developer and keeps it in sync.
+For some IDEs or other kinds of programming environments, understanding the module tree is crucial as it improves the developer experience by providing features like auto-completion and stable syncing.
+This is situational, and the way these are handled vary, but sometimes proc-macros can be a problem.

+Simply put, in Rust, the module tree is a hierarchical representation of your code's organization.
+Every Rust file can act as a module, with submodules nested within, creating a tree-like structure that evolves alongside your project.

-Proc-macro crates, however, are not included in the module tree ordinarily, and have their source files in the root of the crate as opposed to lib.rs, so not every environment or application can detect them or make sense of them.
+Procedural macro crates do exist in this module tree.
+However, their source files often live in the root of the crate and not necessarily inside a `lib.rs` file.
+Furthermore, they aren't necessarily explicitly declared as modules.

-This is entirely dependent on situation, but one way of achieving this is to include the proc-macro code in a lib.rs file for the proc-macro crate, which makes certain IDEs or other applications "find" it and give auto-completion suggestions and documentation etc. for when one works with the proc-macro.

-This might not be what you want, and maybe some other way is more suitable for your situation.
-However, this crate exists as a simple way to bridge the gap and allow external tooling to find the connection between the proc-macro crate and rest of the code.
+These deviations from typical Rust code can cause difficulties for development tools that rely on a "conventional" project structure.

+This isn't a universal issue, as it relies heavily on how each tool attempts to interpret procedural macros.

+One practical workaround is to include the procedural macro code inside a `lib.rs` file within the procedural macro crate, particularly during dev time, so as to not cause problems on release (or other non-debug) builds.
+This decision might make the macros more accessible to certain development tools, potentially improving discovery, auto-completion, syntax highlighting, and documentation support.

+**This is what this crate does.**

+Alternatively, you could use the `#[path]` attribute along a module definition to point to the source file(s) in the cargo root, which in practice achieves pretty much the same.
+Some IDEs and environments also just simply work well with proc-macros, so a workaround isn't necessary in the first place.

+While the solution provided by this crate is simple and effective, it’s not one-size-fits-all.
+The best method depends on multiple factors like your tooling setup, personal preference, and the specific needs of your project.
+Still, the existence of this crate provides a simple solution to the problem; to connect your procedural macro crate with the rest of your code, making it more discoverable by external tools.

 ---